Hot Weather Pet Safety

 A dog or cat's normal body temperature is between 101 and 102 degrees Fahrenheit.
 When they become overheated, such as during too strenuous exercise or while in a parked car, their body temperature increases rapidly.
 A companion animal, like a child, can only withstand a higher body temperature for a short time.
 Once it reaches a critical point, irreparable brain damage or death can occur.

 - Never leave a dog or other animal in a parked car.
 Unlike humans, dogs do not perspire to cool their bodies down - they pant.
 When the air they breathe is overheated, their body temperature can rise quickly to a dangerous level.
 On an 85-degree day, even with the windows cracked, the temperature inside the car can reach 120 degrees in a matter of minutes, leaving the animal susceptible to heat stroke or death.
+For more on why you should never leave your pet in a parked car click here.

 - Bring companion animals inside.
 If they must be left outdoors for any length of time, adequate shade and a supply of fresh, cool water is essential.
 However, when temperatures and humidity soar, even these precautions may not be enough.